 The time required to install a putting green depends on the materials and size of the project:

-Installation Time: For a DIY project, expect 2-4 days for installation, including site preparation, base setup, and turf laying.
-Larger or more complex designs may take longer.
+Installation Time: For a DIY project, basic installation typically takes 2-4 days, including site preparation, base setup, and turf laying.
+Larger or more complex designs, such as those with sand traps or water hazards, may take longer—up to 2 weeks or more.
+Professional installations generally take between 1 to 5 days, depending on the size and complexity.

 Maintenance Tips for Putting Green Long-Lasting Performance